amanganiello90/image-search-micro-service-codecamp/README.md

 ```
 The last is your key after the sign in on the https://datamarket.azure.com/dataset/bing/search.

-**now in Italy there is a problem to retrieve Bing search api key**
+**Now in Italy there is a problem to retrieve Bing search api key.**
-To use these you should store them in a .env file
+To use these variables you should store them in a .env file